rubyaustralia/roro/2018/201804-rorosyd.md

 ^
-RORO has many sponsors, without which these meetups would not be possible, so again a big thanks to Airtasker, who've provided both our venue for tonight, and the drinks.<br />
+RORO has many sponsors, without which these meetups would not be possible, so again a big thanks to Airtasker, who've provided both our venue, and drinks tonight.<br />

 ---